russellf9/f9-ionic-webrtc/README.md

 I've done a quick test on the ipad and the app isn't fitting into the full width in portrait mode.
 Might be something to do with the width (vw) %

-Perhaps using `vh` and 'vw` is problamatic see: [VH and VW units](https://gist.github.com/pburtchaell/e702f441ba9b3f76f587)
+Perhaps using `vh` and 'vw` is problematic see: [VH and VW units](https://gist.github.com/pburtchaell/e702f441ba9b3f76f587)

 ### using Homebrew